jetyfr/hadoop-hbase-sandbox/README.md

 make up
 ```

-## Test the cluster
+## Test the cluster (requires the cluster to be up and running)

-- check status of the cluster (in the root directory)
+- in the root directory

 ```bash
 make status
 ```

-- test in a browser
+- in a browser
   - [cluster health](http://localhost:9870) - namenode
   - [yarn](http://localhost:8088) - resourcemanager
   - [swagger](http://localhost:7080/swagger) - playground